teched25xp264/teched2025-XP264/README.md

 - You need to fork the repository.
 Thus, you may need to have a GitHub user.
   If you haven't got one yet, please [sign-up](exercises/ex0#exercise-00---sign-up-for-a-new-github-account) on GitHub before the workshop.

-- As the session content is delivered exclusively on SAP-Samples github, many excercises have beeen implemented as Github actions (GHA).
+- As the session content is delivered exclusively on SAP-Samples github, many excercises have been implemented as Github actions (GHA).
-- There is no need to provide kubernetes and/or btp credentials when using the github actions with the Github acting as the IDP provider
+- There is no need to provide kubernetes and/or btp credentials when using the github actions with the Github acting as the IDP provider.
+The short-lived credentials are being fetched and rotated automatically on the behalf of the repository user.
 - You may run the GHA-based exercises directly from a browser from your forked repository on the teched laptop.

 - Alternatively, you may use VSCode terminal on your teched laptop and/or other VScode plugins you may be familiar with.